p4lang/p4c/docs/JSON_format.md

 on each attribute.
 There is some ongoing work to write a formal JSON schema as per [this specification] (http://json-schema.org/).

+## Current bmv2 JSON format version

+The version described in this document is *2.0*.

+The major version number will be increased by the compiler only when backward-compatibility of the JSON format is broken.
+After a major version number increase, consummers of the JSON file may need to be updated or they may not be able to consume newer JSON files.

+Starting with version 2.0, the version number is included in the JSON file itself, under the key `__meta__` -> `version`.

+Note that the bmv2 code currently does not perform any version check, even though it is recommended for all consummers of the JSON.

 ## General information

 Tentative support for signed fields (with a 2 complement representation) has